Eidoo Card Review

 There are no monthly fees and no fees for ATM-usage either.
 This is very unusual and clearly a competitive edge relative to the market standard, as most cards charge at least USD 1.00-2.00 monthly fees and sometimes quite hefty ATM-fees.

-There is an issuance fee (sort of), as the company requires anyone ordering the Basic Version to burn 100 EDO to get it.
-On the date of first writing this review (8 April 2020), 100 EDO corresponded to roughly USD 10, so this is quite in line with industry average crypto debit card issuance fees (normally between USD 10.00 to USD 15.00).
+There is an issuance fee (sort of), as the company requires anyone ordering the Basic Version to burn 100 PNT to get it.
+On the date of first writing this review (8 April 2020), 100 PNT corresponded to roughly USD 10, so this is quite in line with industry average crypto debit card issuance fees (normally between USD 10.00 to USD 15.00).
+On the date of last updating the review however, on 16 January 2021, 100 PNT was worth around USD 42, which is a quite hefty issuance fee.